Mat1020/oregon-trail-bot/README.md

 # Oregon Trail Bot (Start for Speedrunning)
-An atonomous bot that sets-up the start of speedrunning for [Oregon Trail](https://www.pcjs.org/software/pcx86/game/other/1991/oregon_trail/) video game from 1991.
+An atonomous bot that sets-up the start of speedrunning for [The Oregon Trail](https://www.pcjs.org/software/pcx86/game/other/1991/oregon_trail/) video game from 1991.

 ## Bot Actions
 Basically, this bot uses a specifc sets of actions in order to start your trail in a a specific way to set your speedrun at the beggining.
 It would type quicly through the steps, and wait when neccesary.